 Provincial governments in Canada provide financial assistance to students in the form of provincial student loans or a combination of Canada Student Loans, provincial student loans, and possibly grant funding.
 The amount and type of assistance awarded is based on need as assessed by the provincial authority.
 Students must qualify in order to be eligible for funding.
-The Student Financial Planner (SFP) at each campus can assist students with the application process and accessing information.
+Applications for Student Loans are available from the Student Financial Planner (SFP) at each campus.
+The SFP at the campus can assist with review for accuracy and completeness before the application is submitted to the Funding Agency.
 If financial assistance is awarded, the amounts disbursed to the College on the student's behalf are applied to the student's outstanding balance as set forth in the Student's Payment Plan.

 The College expects students to pay their tuition according to arrangements made with the SFP prior to registration.
-Students are financially responsible for all charges incurred per the terms of their Enrollment Contract.
+Students are financially responsible for all charges incurred after the Enrollment Contract has been signed.
 All fees are payable as specified in the student's payment plan.